 The operating system, executive, and/or device drivers normally handle interrupts and exceptions independently from application programs or tasks.
 Application programs can, however, access the interrupt and exception handlers incorporated in an operating system or executive through assembly-language calls.
 The remainder of this section gives a brief overview of the processor's interrupt and exception handling mechanism.
-See Chapter 5, Interrupt and Exception Handling in the IA-32 Intel Architecture Software Developer's Manual, Volume 3, for a detailed description of this mechanism.
+See Chapter 5, "Interrupt and Exception Handling," in the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3B, for a description of this mechanism.

-The IA-32 Architecture defines 17 predefined interrupts and exceptions and 224 user defined interrupts, which are associated with entries in the IDT.
+The IA-32 Architecture defines 18 predefined interrupts and exceptions and 224 user defined interrupts, which are associated with entries in the IDT.
 Each interrupt and exception in the IDT is identified with a number, called a vector.
 Table 6-1 lists the interrupts and exceptions with entries in the IDT and their respective vector numbers.
 Vectors 0 through 8, 10 through 14, and 16 through 19 are the predefined interrupts and exceptions, and vectors 32 through 255 are the user-defined interrupts, called maskable interrupts.

 Note that the processor defines several additional interrupts that do not point to entries in the IDT; the most notable of these interrupts is the SMI interrupt.
-See "Exception and Interrupt Vectors" in Chapter 5 of the IA-32 Intel Architecture Software Developer's Manual, Volume 3, for more information about the interrupts and exceptions that the IA-32 Architecture supports.
+See Chapter 5, "Interrupt and Exception Handling," in the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3B, for more information about the interrupts and exceptions.